armgp/ML-Projects/Elmo-based Language Model Development and Evaluation/README.md

 ### How to run

 1. go to https://drive.google.com/drive/folders/1NWio83yBmJJiBt6zyZmZrne_QHVMoQSf?usp=sharing
-   download all the models in theat folder to the unzipped file.
+   download all the models in that folder to the unzipped file.

 2. run